-Fig. 56 Locked condition
+Fig. 57 Locked condition

-Whenever LCD shows -•• the temperature setting cannot be adjusted because the appliance is in use by another user who has already selected a different temperature.
+Whenever LCD shows •• the temperature setting cannot be adjusted because the appliance is in use by a user which already selected a different temperature.
 Appliance will be automatically unlock 5 minutes after closing hot water tap.